Best PhD Programs: How to Find the Best PhD Program for You

 The world of academia is a small one, and the reputation of your doctoral program supervisor may have a significant effect on your career prospects.
 In addition, the reputation of the school is a small part of this factor, but what matters more is how well the specific department and your supervisor are known.
 Even the Ivy League universities aren't the top choice in every field.

 If you earned your bachelor's degree in the same area, chances are you'll already be familiar with the top schools in your field.
 If you're unsure, try speaking to a couple of the professors in the subject at your alma mater.
 You can also consult resources like the U.S. News & World Report rankings, which rely partially on reputation.

 Because of the time commitment, a Ph.D. can be an expensive degree to earn.
 Most departments offer partial or full funding to a certain percentage of admitted students, and some departments even include a stipend.
 You won't know for sure if you'll get funding until after you are admitted, but it's important to find out what types of funding packages are typically offered to accepted students.

 Because of the involved nature of Ph.D. study, the above factors should trump school size and location.
 However, these factors do affect your quality of life and are worth considering.

 Large universities may have more campus-based resources and course variety, but can also tend to feel more like faceless bureaucracies.
 Smaller institutions tend to have smaller libraries and fewer courses, but will offer a more intimate peer community and closer relationship with your department.
 Because you're a doctoral student, you won't encounter many large classes at either type of institution.

-It's also worth considering where your prospective schools are located.
-You'll be spending a large chunk of the next decade at your graduate institution and you don't want to do this in a place that makes you miserable.
-When you do your campus visits, be sure to spend some time off-campus checking out the local city or town to make sure it's a place you would enjoy living.
+It's also worth considering where your prospective schools are located, since you'll be spending a large chunk of the next decade at your graduate institution.
+When you do your campus visits, be sure to spend some time off-campus checking out the local city or town to make sure it's a place in which you would enjoy living.